 Standards & Frameworks

-Last Updated 05/25/2024
+Last Updated 05/23/2025

 In the context of learning and industry credentialing, standards and frameworks serve distinct but complementary roles.
 Standards (the “what” in terms of expected outcomes) provide fixed benchmarks that define what should be achieved; and frameworks (the “how” in terms of achieving and measuring those outcomes) provide flexible structures that provide a roadmap for achieving those benchmarks.

-For example, a cybersecurity certification standard might state that certified professionals should be able to identify and mitigate security threats.
-A cybersecurity education framework would outline the courses, exercises, and assessments needed to develop the skills to identify and mitigate security threats, including the sequence of learning activities and criteria for evaluating student performance.
+For example, a cybersecurity "certification standard" might state that certified professionals should be able to identify and mitigate security threats.
+A cybersecurity education "framework" would outline the courses, exercises, and assessments needed to develop the skills to identify and mitigate security threats, including the sequence of learning activities and criteria for evaluating student performance.

-Standards focus on fixed benchmarks that define what should be achieved — the end goals or outcomes (what learners should know and be able to do).
+Standards focus on fixed benchmarks that define what should be achieved — the end goals or outcomes (what learners should know / be able to do).
 They are used to measure and assess competency and performance.
 They are typically developed by governmental entities, professional organizations, or industry groups to ensure consistency and quality across educational programs, industry-based certifications, or professional practices.
 They are often high-level and broad, specifying the minimum requirements.
 Four common purposes for standards include:

 1. Quality Assurance — ensure that the learning outcomes and competencies meet a certain level of quality and rigor.